tiny8877/okta.github.io/_source/_posts/2019-04-10-build-rest-api-with-aspnetcore.md

 });
 ```

-You will also need a call to ASP.NET Core’s authentication middleware.
+You will also need a call to ASP.NET Core's authentication middleware.
 This middleware should be called before we call the MVC middleware.
 Place the following above `app.UseMvc();` line:

 ```cs
 app.UseAuthentication();